 New Zealand-born Martyn Jackson, amongst the early group of westerners to study with Mr. Iyengar in Pune, started the first Iyengar yoga school in Australia in Bondi Junction in the mid1970s.
 His great enthusiasm and personal warmth inspired many to practice yoga, including most of the contemporary senior Iyengar yoga teachers in Australia.
 His challenging teacher training course, held from 5am to 8am at least five days a week, almost certainly inspired the tradition of early morning Iyengar classes which exists nowhere else in the world quite like it does in Australia.

 In Australia, Martyn pioneered the idea of yoga being taught in a centre where there was one principal teacher, or maybe two, being joined over time by other less experienced teachers all trained at that school.
 Now a feature of the Iyengar tradition in Australia, each centre has its own character or flavour but adheres to the disciplined tradition of Iyengar Yoga.

 Teacher training standards in Iyengar yoga

-Of all the aspects of Mr Iyengar’s approach, the one that stands out to me is his devotion a practice full of heart and a practice which is pure mindfulness, reflection and introspection.
+Of all the aspects of Mr. Iyengar’s approach, the one that stands out to me is his devotion to a practice full of heart and a practice which is pure mindfulness, reflection, and introspection.
 These are the qualities to which practitioners aspire, the inner grace and light, mental relaxation within the physical form of the pose.
 Perhaps this is what Patanjali refers to as ‘effortless effort’.